 The vote drew condemnation from the Nuclear Energy Institute, an industry lobbying group in Washington, D.C.

 "Fort Calhoun's closing will take about one-quarter of the state's clean electricity off the grid," group president and CEO Marvin Fertel said in a written statement.
 "It will no longer prevent the emission of 3.4 million metric tons of carbon dioxide, the equivalent of putting 800,000 cars back on Nebraska's roads."

 Once closed, a nuclear plant must undergo a decommissioning process to remove or decontaminate materials and equipment that have been exposed to radioactivity.
 The Nuclear Regulatory Commission requires decommissioning to be completed within 60 years of a plant's closing.

-Cleaning up the site after its closure is estimated to cost more than $1 billion.
+Cleaning up the site after its closure is estimated to cost $1.2 billion, the utility said.